 The monitor checks all configuration settings for changes once each second.
 If a change is found, an audible buzzer will start beeping to indicate that a configuration setting has changed except when the monitor is in one of the configuration screens.
 This is to keep the buzzer from being too annoying when you know you are making changes.
 However, if you leave the configuration menu the monitor will start beeping.
 If the change is undone, the beeping will stop.
-No fault monitoring configuration changes are implemented until the front panel reset pushbutton is pressed and held for five (5) seconds or the changes are saved using the Fault Configuration Menu.
+No fault monitoring configuration changes are saved using the Fault Configuration Menu.
 At that time five quick confirmation beeps will be heard, the new settings will be implemented, and a Configuration Change log entry made.

-The following configuration settings are monitored: Programming Card jumpers, Type Select input, Factory Options, Dual Indication / Field Check, Per Channel Red Enables, Flashing Don't Walk Monitoring, Flashing Yellow Arrow Left Turns, Co-Channels, Thresholds, Logging Enables, Disable Local Flash, Modified CVM Latch, External Watchdog Enable, Type 16 Only, and Buzzer Disable.
+The following configuration settings are monitored: Programming Card jumpers, Type Select input, Factory Options, Dual Indication / Field Check, Per Channel Red Enables, Flashing Don't Walk Monitoring, Flashing 889-3813-00

+MMU-1600G(E) Series Operations Manual

+Page 16 of 61

+Yellow Arrow Left Turns, Co-Channels, Thresholds, Logging Enables, Disable Local Flash, Modified CVM Latch, External Watchdog Enable, Type 16 Only, and Buzzer Disable.

 On power up and any time the program card is changed the configuration stored on the program card is compared to the configuration stored in the monitor.
 If they do not match the user is prompted to choose which data set to use.
 If the program card is selected, the configuration settings on the card will be copied into the monitor.
 If the monitor is selected, the configuration settings on the program card are overwritten with the current monitor configuration.
 All user information (Ethernet settings, Location, Location ID, and Agency ID) as well as fault monitoring settings are copied.
-See Section 4.10 for front panel display during selection of configuration source.
+See Section 4 for front panel display during selection of configuration source.